mxaddict/www.codedmaster.com/content/journal.md

 title = "Journal"
 +++

+### 2026-01-28: Website Updates & Refinements 🚀

+A day of significant aesthetic and structural changes to the website:

+- **Theme Migration:** Switched the Zola theme from `anemone` to `zolanight` for a refreshed look.
+- **README Update:** Overhauled `README.md` to provide comprehensive project information, including key details and common Zola commands, and updated the main heading to reflect the base URL.
+- **Content Standardization:** Standardized heading levels (H3 to H2) across numerous blog posts for improved readability and consistency.

 ### 2026-01-26: NavCoin to Navio Retrospective 🚀

 Today, I published a new blog post reflecting on my staking journey,